-I’m a PhD student at the Brown University Department of Sociology.
-My research investigates long-term processes of social and environmental change in cities, with a focus on computational methods and longitudinal spatial analysis.
-I also have an enduring interest and strong publication record in political ecology and science and technology studies.
+I’m a PhD candidate at the Brown University Department of Sociology.
+My research investigates inequality and stratification as environmental processes with a focus on long-term trajectories of social and environmental change in cities.
+I also have an enduring interest in political ecology and science and technology studies.
 Check out my work using the links below.
 Thanks for visiting!

-I use a variety of tools and methods, including:
+I use a variety of tools in my research, including:

 + Machine learning approaches to data extraction